Reconstructed Human Skin Models for Research and Screening Purposes

 Within the Department of Dermatology, LUMC have exploited the HSEs for more than ten years as a tool to conduct contract research for a number or large and medium size enterprises.
 These projects are focused on different aspects of healthy and diseased skin, such as; skin biology, dermal interactions, skin aging, wound healing, scars, treatment of bacterial infections by antibiotics and/or anti-microbial peptides.
 Some examples are given (Figure 2).

-There is unmet clinical need in dermatology to develop therapies for a large number of skin diseases, such as skin cancer (e.g. melanoma), wound healing, bacterial wound infections, and eczema.
-There are currently no suitable in vitro models to screen and validate novel targets, and test the effects of potential new therapies in vitro.
+There is an unmet clinical need for dermatology to develop therapies for a large number of skin diseases, such as skin cancer (eg melanoma), wound healing, bacterial wound infections, and eczema.
+There are currently no suitable in vitro models to screen and validate novel targets, and test the effects of potential new therapies in vitro .
 Cosmetics, Food, Chemical, Pharmaceutical, Medical devices.

 The models are available for contract research and for co-development activities.